What’s serial fiction?

 But if you think you can avoid those scenarios, then you should at least come away from this FAQ knowing the business models.

-For Amazon, usually the serial gets split up into “books” with the first one typically free as an enticement for readers (something that a lot of fantasy and scifi series do these days).
+For Amazon, usually the serial gets split up into “books” with the first one typically free or at a low cost as an enticement for readers (something that a lot of fantasy and scifi series do these days).
 Putting books up on Amazon is probably easier than you would think it is, but getting them into the right format takes some work, and you’ll want a professional-looking cover, which means time and/or money invested.
 It’s not something that I would recommend until you think you’re likely to recoup, but it does pay to think about it when trying to decide what your serial is going to look like.

 What should my serial be about?